Quick Apple Oatmeal

 Substitutions for this recipe:

-• Milk: You can use any type of milk that you like in this recipe, regular or dairy free both work.
+• Milk: You can use any type of milk that you like in this recipe, regular or dairy free.

-• Sweetener: I love maple syrup, but you could use honey or agave nectar if you prefer!
+• Sweetener: I love maple syrup, but you can use honey or agave nectar if you prefer!

 • Spices: You can substitute 1 teaspoon of apple pie spice for the ginger/ cinnamon.

-• Nuts: Omit the pecans to make this nut free.
-You could also use sunflower seeds.
+• Nuts: Omit the pecans to make this nut free, or use sunflower seeds.
+Walnuts and almonds are good substitutions for the pecans.

-Storage: You can store this recipe in the refrigerator for up to 4 days.
+Storage: Keep the oatmeal in an airtight container in the refrigerator for up to 4 days.

 Nutrition Facts